 HIPAA Release Form

 Real Estate Property Agreement for community property states***

 *** if needed, may be subject to additional state filing fees in certain states

-In the case of a couple engaging for estate planning services, both parties will receive a set of documents.
+In the case of a couple engaging for estate planning services, both parties will receive a set of documents at no additional cost.

 Future plan reviews and easy updates to the plan going forward as and when your personal or financial circumstances or estate laws change are available for a low fixed fee.

 For those clients with an existing estate plan, we can also arrange for your documents to be professionally reviewed by one of our partners’ expert attorneys for a one-time, no commitment, low-cost review fee and and then provide you with a detailed summary and suggestions if needed.

 Because of the much higher volumes that can be generated by these tech-driven estate attorney firms by partnering with the already-trusted advisors of their clients and as a result of the extremely high level of technology associated with the process, clients can end up working with just their own fiduciary CFP® at the center of the process to get their estate plan in place and documents drawn up without the costs of directly hiring an estate planning attorney to hold meetings with, conduct all the data gathering and discovery and then perform all the legal work and eventually provide the documents.